AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 4. Also, just to be safe, add QTDIR to the environment variables.
 It should point to directory where you unpacked Qt.

-5. Download precompiled BOOST 1.38 libraries from http://www.boostpro.com/download
+5. Download precompiled BOOST 1.53 or newer libraries from http://www.boostpro.com/download

    Install it on your system.
 Choose two versions: Multithread Debug, DLL and Multithread, DLL for Your Visual Studio version.

-6. Download precompiled BOOST 1.38 libraries from here (unfficial mirror) or from here (unofficial mirror, registration required).
+6. Download precompiled BOOST 1.53 or newer libraries from here (unfficial mirror) or from here (unofficial mirror, registration required).
 Install it on Your system.
 Choose two versions: Multithread Debug, DLL and Multithread, DLL for Your Visual Studio version.